-- the Gender pay gap in the Council is 13.71%. - In 2019, the ethnicity pay gap in Wales was 1.4%.
-(ONS). - Findings from Ethnic Minorities Youth Support Team Wales 2018 All Wales Survey for Ethnic Minority People, an online survey undertaken over a 3 month period (October to December 2018), found a 60% majority of the 143 respondents thought that people from an ethnic minority background are treated unfairly in the workplace (EYST, 2019). - One third (34%) of LGBT staff hid or disguised their LGBT identity at work for fear of discrimination Stonewall Cymru 2018. - 2019-2020 data from the National Survey for Wales reported that 19% of lesbian, gay and bisexual people had experienced bullying at work in the year prior to undertaking the survey.
+- The mean gender pay gap in the Council is 12.76%. - In 2019, the ethnicity pay gap in Wales was 1.4%.
+(ONS). - Findings from Ethnic Minorities Youth Support Team Wales 2018 All Wales Survey for Ethnic Minority People, an online survey undertaken over a 3 month period (October to December 2018), found a 60% majority of the 143 respondents thought that people from an ethnic minority background are treated unfairly in the workplace (EYST, 2019). - One third (34%) of LGBT staff hid or disguised their LGBT identity at work for fear of discrimination .
+Source: Stonewall Cymru 2018.

+- 2019-2020 data from the National Survey for Wales reported that 19% of lesbian, gay and bisexual people had experienced bullying at work in the year prior to undertaking the survey.
 This compares to 11% of heterosexual people. - A survey and focus groups by Welsh Government 2021 found that whilst 45% of people reported that those in the workplace reacted only positively when aware they were LGBTQ+, 24% reported un-permissible exposure of their LGBTQ+ identity in the workplace (or 'outing') and 10% recounted experiencing verbal harassment.

-Measures/PI Baseline Increasing the quality and quantity of workforce data To be confirmed Completing and publishing an annual analysis of To be confirmed workforce data and producing an action plan to address any potential or actual inequalities.
-The number of complaints made by employees of 0 discrimination and identity-based bullying The pay gap between men and women employed by 13.71% the Council

-The pay gap between disabled employees and non- New measure disabled employees.
+Measures/PI Baseline Increasing the quality and quantity of workforce data TBC The number of complaints made by employees of 0 discrimination and identity-based bullying The pay gap between men and women employed by 12.76% the Council The pay gap between disabled employees and non- New measure disabled employees.

-Objective 4: Improve personal safety for all protected groups
+Objective 4: Improve personal safety for all protected groups.

 - Consultation identified that hate crime is still an issue for many people. - For the year April 2021 to March 2022, police recorded sexual orientation hate crimes in Wales increased by 50% on the previous year (from 884 to 1,329) and transgender hate crimes rose by 43% (from 173 to 247 incidents.
 Source WG LGBTQ+ Action Plan for Wales. - Race hate crimes comprise around 66% of all hate crimes recorded in Wales in 2020 to 2021 (UK Government, 2021). - The number of hate crimes reported to North Wales Police has increased in Flintshire.
-The number of racially motivated incidents are the most frequently reported.
+Racially motivated incidents are the most frequently reported.

-Type of incident 2016/17 2017/18 2018/19 2019/20 2020/21 2022/23
+Type of incident 2018/19 2019/20 2020/21 2021/22 2022/23

-Racially 37 84 76 99 92 126
+Racially motivated 76 99 92 126 151

-motivated

-Homophobic 6 26 29 40 39 61
+Homophobic 29 40 39 61 58

-Disability Related 9 8 14 20 38 65
+Disability Related 14 20 38 65 39

-Transphobic 1 0 1 4 7 7
+Transphobic 1 4 7 7 10

-Religious 6 5 9 5 7 6
+Religious 9 5 7 6 13

-Total 59 123 129 168 183 265
+Total 129 168 183 265 271

-- The majority of LGB and Trans people who had experienced hate crime or an incident did not report it (Stonewall Cymru 2017) - Wales Audit Office report that it is estimated that domestic violence costs Wales £826 million annually- £202.6 million in services' costs, £100.9 million in economic costs and £522.9 million in human and emotional costs.
+The majority of LGB and Trans people who had experienced hate crime or an incident did not report it (Stonewall Cymru 2017)

+- Wales Audit Office report that it is estimated that domestic violence costs Wales £826 million annually- £202.6 million in services' costs, £100.9 million in economic costs and £522.9 million in human and emotional costs.
 Wales Audit Office - Progress in implementing the Violence Against Women, Domestic Abuse and Sexual Violence Act 2019. - LGBT Foundation's Domestic Abuse Support Programme has seen demand for support rise since lockdown measures were introduced: - a 38% rise in the number of people referred for domestic abuse support, and - a 38% increase in calls to the helpline referring to domestic abuse.

-Source: LGBT Foundation 2020).
+(Source: LGBT Foundation 2020).